Om-mac/Calculator/README.md

 - Click the 🌙 (moon) icon in the top-right corner to toggle dark mode
 - Your preference is automatically saved to localStorage
 - On first visit, the calculator respects your system's dark mode preference

+**Export History as PDF:**
+- Click the **📥 Export PDF** button below the history
+- A professional PDF report will be downloaded with:
+  - All calculation history
+  - Timestamps for each calculation
+  - Professional formatting and styling
+  - Summary statistics
+- Filename format: `Calculator_History_YYYY-MM-DD.pdf`

 **Keyboard Input:**
 - Type numbers: `0-9`